2004 unrest in Kosovo: Reactions in Serbia

 The events in Kosovo brought an immediate angry reaction on the streets of Serbia.
 On the evening of 17 March, crowds gathered in Belgrade, Novi Sad and Niš to demonstrate against the treatment of the Kosovo Serbs.
-Despite appeals for calm by Metropolitan Amfilohije, the 17th-century Bajrakli Mosque was set on fire.
+Despite appeals for calm by Metropolitan Amfilohije, the 16th-century Bajrakli Mosque was set on fire.
 Islam-aga's Mosque in the southern city of Niš was also set on fire, while demonstrators chanted "Kill, kill Albanians!"
 When police arrived the mosque was already burning and some media reported that the police didn't move the crowd, so they blocked the fire fighters access to the mosque, leaving them unable to extinguish the fire.
 Both buildings were extensively damaged but were saved from complete destruction by the intervention of police and firefighters.
 Also properties of Muslim minorities, such as Goranis, Turks or Albanians were vandalized in Novi Sad and other cities throughout Serbia.
 Human Rights Watch has concluded that the Serbian state failed to prosecute violence in Novi Sad.

 The Serbian government publicly denounced the violence in Kosovo.
 Prime Minister Vojislav Koštunica strongly criticized the failure of NATO and the UN to prevent the violence, and called for a state of emergency to be imposed on Kosovo.
 He gave a speech blaming organized Albanian separatists: "The events in northern Kosovo-Metohija reveal the true nature of Albanian separatism, its violent and terrorist nature ...
 [The government will] do all it can to stop the terror in Kosovo".
 The Minister of Minority Rights of Serbia and Montenegro, Rasim Ljajić, himself a Muslim, said "What is now happening in Kosovo confirms two things: that this is a collapse of the international mission, and a total defeat of the international community."
-Nebojsa Čović, the Serbian government's chief negotiator on matters relating to Kosovo, was sent to Kosovska Mitrovica on March 18 in a bid to calm the situation there.
+Nebojsa Čović, the Serbian government's chief negotiator on matters relating to Kosovo, was sent to Mitrovica on 18 March in a bid to calm the situation there.
 Serbian security forces also guarded the border between Serbia and Kosovo in a bid to prevent demonstrators and paramilitaries from entering the province to foment further unrest.
 The events were compared by Prime Minister Koštunica to ethnic cleansing.